GraphToxin: Reconstructing Full Unlearned Graphs from Graph Unlearning: Introduction

 \textbf{Contribution} Our contributions are summarized as follows: \begin{enumerate}[leftmargin=*] \item \textbf{Pioneering Attack:} We design GraphToxin, the first full graph reconstruction attack against graph unlearning.
-It not only recovers the deleted nodes and their graph topology, but also steals the sensitive information of their neighbors, posing more detrimental privacy risks. \item \textbf{Novel Methodology:} We propose a novel curvature matching module to provide fine-grained guidance for full unlearned graph recovery in realistic settings. \item\textbf{Scalability and Generalization:} We successfully extend GraphToxin to multiple node removals with comparable attack performance.
-We also generalize GraphToxin to the black-box setting with only minimal prior knowledge. \item\textbf{Rigorous Evaluation Framework Design:} We propose a rigorous evaluation framework grounded in feature-level, global-level, and performance-level perspectives.
-We also investigate GraphToxin after removing the most influential nodes to assess its attack potency in reality. \item\textbf{Empirical Validation:} We conduct extensive experiments across diverse graph datasets, GNN backbones, and both exact and approximate graph unlearning methods.
-The results demonstrate the effectiveness and flexibility of GraphToxin in both white-box and black-box settings, for a single or multiple node removals. \item\textbf{Highlighting Urgency for Robust Defenses:} We empirically show that current defense methods fail to sufficiently mitigate or even enhance the attack performance of GraphToxin.
+It not only recovers the removed nodes and their graph topology, but also steals the sensitive information of their neighbors, posing more detrimental privacy risks. \item \textbf{Novel Methodology:} We propose a novel curvature matching module to provide fine-grained guidance for full unlearned graph recovery in realistic settings. \item\textbf{Scalability and Generalization:} We successfully extend GraphToxin to multiple-node removal with comparable attack performance, and generalize GraphToxin to the black-box setting with only minimal prior knowledge. \item\textbf{Rigorous Evaluation Framework Design:} We propose a comprehensive evaluation framework grounded in feature-level, global-level, and performance-level perspectives.
+Additionally, we assess GraphToxin after removing the most influential nodes to assess its attack potency in reality. \item\textbf{Empirical Validation:} We conduct extensive experiments across diverse graph datasets, GNN backbones, and both exact and approximate graph unlearning methods.
+The results demonstrate the effectiveness and flexibility of GraphToxin in both white-box and black-box settings, for single or multiple-node removal. \item\textbf{Highlighting Urgency for Robust Defenses:} We empirically show that existing defense methods are ineffective against GraphToxin and in some cases may even amplify its attack performance.
 This finding highlights the urgent need for developing more effective defense mechanisms against this potent attack. \end{enumerate}

 \textbf{Social Impacts} GraphToxin is significantly more detrimental than existing inference attacks, particularly in high-stake scenarios, because it recovers not only an individual's sensitive content and personal links, but also confidential information of her/his contacts.
 For instance, in financial crediting, revealing the full unlearned transaction graphs can expose private trades and confidential documents; in healthcare management, reconstructing full health information can fuel workplace discrimination, insurance denial, or social stigma.
 Once privacy is undermined, the consequences are twofold: first, it can trigger a cascade of adversarial attacks, such as re-identification or model extraction; second, organizations face liability for non-compliance with regulations and simultaneously erode users' trust in their AI systems.